-Figure 5 depicts the numbers of hospitals sampled each year, and Figure 6 presents the numbers of discharges in each year of the NIS.
+In the pages that follow, we present three figures describing the final hospital sample.
+Figure 5 depicts the numbers of hospitals sampled each year, while Figure 6 presents the numbers of discharges in each year of the NIS.
 For the 1988-1992 NIS, zero-weight hospitals were maintained to provide a longitudinal sample.
 Therefore, two figures exist for each of these years: one number for the regular NIS sample and another number for the total sample.

 Figure 7 displays the weighted number of discharges sampled each year.
 Note that this number decreased from 35,408,207 in 1997 to 34,874,001 in 1998, a difference of 534,206 (1.5%).
 This slight decline is associated with two changes to the 1998 NIS design: the exclusion of community, rehabilitation hospitals from the hospital universe, and a change to the calculation of hospital universe discharges for the weights.
-Prior to 1998, we calculated discharges as the sum of total facility admissions (AHA data element ADMTOT), which includes long-term-care admissions, plus births (AHA data element BIRTHS) reported for each U.S. community hospital in the AHA Annual Survey.
+Prior to 1998, we calculated discharges as the sum of total facility admissions (AHA data element ADMTOT), which includes long-term care admissions, plus births (AHA data element BIRTHS) reported for each U.S. community hospital in the AHA Annual Survey Database.